kubernetes/kubernetes/examples/volumes/azure_disk/claim/README.md

 Blob Disks works in two modes.
 Controlled by #kind# parameter on the storage class.

 ### Dedicated (default mode)
 When *kind* parameter is set to *dedicated* K8S will create a new dedicated storage account for this new disk.
 No other disks will be allowed in the this storage account.
-The account will removed when the PVC is removed (according to K8S PVC reclaim policy)
+The account will be removed when the PVC is removed (according to K8S PVC reclaim policy)

 > You can still use existing VHDs, again the general rule apply use storage accounts that are part of cluster resource group